British Steam merchant

 |Position||57° 48'N, 41° 36'W - Grid AJ 3455|

 |Complement||56 (22 dead and 34 survivors).|

 |Route||Botwood, Newfoundland - Halifax - London|

 |Cargo||1998 tons of steel and 4750 tons of newsprint and paper pulp|

 |Notes on event|

 At 17.29 hours on 20 May 1941 the unescorted Rothermere (Master George McCartney Sime), dispersed from the convoy HX-126 the same day, was hit in the engine room by one torpedo from U-98 southeast of Cape Farewell.
 The ship sank by the stern after being hit by a coup de grâce at 17.56 hours.
-The master and 21 crew members were lost.
-29 crew members, four gunners and one passenger were picked up by the Icelandic steam merchant Bruarfoss and landed at Reykjavik.
+The master, 18 crew members and three gunners were lost.
+32 crew members, one gunner and one passenger were picked up by the Icelandic steam merchant Bruarfoss and landed at Reykjavik.